sercankulcu/sercankulcu.github.io/_pencils/2026-07-16-dixon-ticonderoga.md

 The success of a school pencil depends on reducing small failures.

+## Cedar, Forestry and a Hidden Supply Chain

 The Ticonderoga also belongs to the larger American transition in pencil woods.

 Early American manufacturers relied heavily on eastern red cedar.